 This makes insomnia a subtle indicator of a larger problem that is difficult to detect.
 If parents or loved ones of a young adult notice a sudden onset of insomnia along with other signs of anorexia nervosa, it is advisable to analyze the situation in more depth.
 While any of the symptoms may be harmless, they could be indicators that there is more at stake than an attack of insomnia or a preference for loose-fitting clothing.
 Certainly, when there are two or more of these signs, an appointment with an expert who can make a more correct diagnosis of anorexia nervosa or another eating disorder is warranted.

 Some eating disorders are related to body image and weight or to the need to feel like they are in control.
 For these disorders, signs include restricted food intake, extreme fear of gaining weight, and physical symptoms such as weight changes or tiredness.
 The progression of anorexia can cause many changes and affect virtually every organ in the body.
 Symptoms may include fatigue, constipation, feeling cold, brittle hair, and dry skin.
+Extreme weight loss can have a profound impact on both physical health and cognitive functions, leading to difficulties in concentration, memory, and decision-making.

 One study showed that weight suppression had significant links to weight, bodily concerns, excessive exercise, food restriction, and the use of weight-management medications (5).
 Other eating rituals, such as cutting food into small pieces, chewing excessively, or using a lot of condiments can also indicate eating disorder.
 Another change in the skin that is a telltale sign of bulimia, specifically, is the appearance of calluses on the knuckles.
 One of the most notable physical signs of an eating disorder is a fluctuation in weight, either up or down.
+In some cases, individuals may engage in binge eating or too much exercise as part of their disordered eating behaviors, especially in certain subtypes of anorexia.

 Apart from obvious fluctuations in weight, both up and down, there are more subtle physical signs that can accompany eating disorders.
 The dedication to eating nutritious foods is admirable, but if someone you know begins to classify foods as good or bad, healthy or unhealthy, safe or unsafe, and is constantly looking for organic and low-fat dietary foods, you frequently visit websites focused on nutrition or suddenly declare who is vegetarian or vegan, this, along with other behaviors, could be a sign that they need help.
 Warning signs of poor body image include negative self-talk (I’m so fat I don’t have self-control) and misinterpretation of other people’s comments.
 Nowadays, there is enormous pressure on girls and young women to look a certain way, but when they are willing to risk their health to achieve an unhealthy standard, resorting to laxatives, diuretics or diet pills, that may be a sign that they need help.